Lokesh-Project/Language_translater/README.md

 # Language_translater
-Here's a README file for your GitHub project that details the setup and usage of IBM Watson APIs for speech translation:
+Here's a README file for the setup and usage of IBM Watson APIs for speech translation:

 ---